Billgonzo123/TubeSim/README.md

 Ever wish you could go back in time to the "good-old-days" of tube TV's, predetermined television programming and unskippable commercials?
 CRT Flash Back Machine is designed to fill this empty void and hit you with a healthy dose of nostalgia!
 View hundreds of vintage content from the past century on your favorite old CRT television!
 Sit back and let the good times roll!

+### Note: The UI for this app is designed for a resolution of 480p.
+Although the video window can be scaled to fit any screen resolution, the UI will not scale with it.

 This program is specifically designed for the use of a standard definition tube TV set.
 It is recommened to run this program on a device such as the Raspberry Pi, but the minimum requirements are:

 - Device capable of streaming videos in a web browser.